 We'd been driving for nearly an hour before we finally stopped.
 The off-road journey was rough, but it helped to put the surroundings in perspective.
-Magzhan Tursinbayev, an ecologist and my ride for the day, stepped out of the 4x4 and pointed toward the horizon as he lit his cigarette.
+Magzhan Tursinbayev, an ecologist and my ride for the day, stepped out of the 4x4 and pointed towards the horizon as he lit his cigarette.
 “Everywhere here was once the sea.
-Now look what is left: nothing,” he said, as he pointed to the vast expanse of empty space in front of us.
+Now look what is left – nothing,” he said, as he pointed towards the vast expanse of empty space in front of us.

 This area used to be a lake

 The Aral Sea is actually a saltwater lake that once covered an area of 68,000 square kilometres between Kazakhstan and Uzbekistan.
 Today, it is a shadow of its former self, having split into northern and southern halves in 1986.
 The sea first began to shrink in the 1960s when the Soviet Union decided to divert the rivers that feed into the sea to irrigate cotton fields further south.
 Cotton was one of the main economic industries in Soviet times, and Moscow’s planners clearly prioritised economic growth over any environmental concerns.
 The aftermath of this lack of foresight is that the Aral Sea remains one of the world’s worst ecological disasters, existing as a semi-apocalyptic wasteland of dust and lost opportunity.